JuliaNLSolvers/Optim.jl/doc/gradient_descent.md

   * g: The gradient of f.
   * x0: A value in the domain of f from which to start the search for a minimum.
   * step_size: How far along the gradient should we move with each step?
-  * precision: How close must two successive values of f(x) be for convergence to be declared?
+  * tolerance: How close must two successive values of f(x) be for convergence to be declared?
 * Returns:
   * t: A tuple containing three items:
     * x_star: The purported minimum of the function to be optimized.